-Kylie Jenner Accused Of ‘Using Religion As An Accessory’ In Easter Instagram Pictures
+Kylie Jenner Accused Of Using Religion ‘As An Accessory’ In Easter Instagram Pictures

 Kylie Jenner mostly does well on the style front.
 Her choice of Easter outfit this year came appropriate for Kanye West’s Sunday service.
-Fans aren’t letting this girl off the hook, though, as Instagram is now accusing the youngest Kardashian-Jenner of “using religion as an accessory.”
+Fans aren’t letting this girl off the hook, though, as Instagram is now accusing the youngest Kardashian-Jenner of using religion “as an accessory.”

 On April 21, Kylie took to Instagram to share her Easter Sunday experience, as she shared three photo updates and a video.
 The first snap shows Kylie shot from behind, as she poses outdoors in a grassy setting.
 With short sleeves and no cleavage-flaunting, Kylie’s crêpe-effect dress appears apt for the occasion.
 Fans are talking about the hair, though.
 It comes as a braided high ponytail adorned with circular seashell-like pieces and very visible crosses.